AbrahamWG/github_doc_agent/README.md

 ---

 **Note:** This is an MVP (Minimum Viable Product) designed to demonstrate multi-agent AI system design.
 It runs completely locally and uses free-tier APIs.
-Perfect for learning, experimentation, and portfolio projects.